dretay/extjspresentation/README.md

 ExtJS Javascript Tutorial
 =====
-This is a tutorial on the ExtJS javascript framework given in 2011 and covers Ext 3.
+A presentation I gave in 2011 giving a functional overview of ExtJS3 and showing how to integrate the framework into SEAM WebRemoting.